esrel/SISL-poster/readme.txt

 Main sections of the poster are implemented using minipage package.
 Thus, it is advised to use mainbox environment as follows.

-To make to sections appear in the same row do not leave extra new line, e.g.
+(1) To make sections appear in the same row do not leave extra new line:

 \begin{mainbox}{BOX 1}
 something